Maksym Butkevych

-Maksym Oleksandrovych Butkevych (Максим Олександрович Буткевич, born 1977) is a Ukrainian human rights activist, journalist and member of the Ukrainian military.
+Maksym Oleksandrovych Butkevych (Максим Олександрович Буткевич, born 16 July 1977) is a Ukrainian human rights activist, journalist and member of the Ukrainian military.

 Biography

 Maksym Oleksandrovych Butkevych was born in Kyiv, into an intellectual family.
 Since childhood, he dreamed of being an astronaut, but doctors discovered that he had heart problems.

 Education

-While still a school student, in 1990, he declared his support for Ukrainian independence.
+While still a school student, in 1990, he declared his support for Ukrainian independence and participated in his first protest, establishing a non-violent strike committee at his school during the Revolution on Granite.
 After graduating from secondary school, he studied at the Ukrainian Humanities Lyceum.

 He entered the Faculty of Philosophy of the Taras Shevchenko National University of Kyiv and graduated with a degree in philosophy (specialising in social philosophy and the philosophy of history).
+In his student years, He was a prominent anarchist and anti-fascist activist participating in the student trade union Direct Action.
 From 1998 to 1999, Butkevych worked as a methodologist at the Department of Cultural Studies and Archeology at the National University of Kyiv-Mohyla Academy.

 During his education, he graduated from the military department and received the rank of lieutenant in the reserves.

-Later he studied at the University of Sussex in the United Kingdom, where he received a Master of Arts in Anthropology (specializing in the anthropology of development and social transformation).
+Later, he studied at the University of Sussex in the United Kingdom, where he received a Master of Arts in Anthropology (specializing in the anthropology of development and social transformation).